PriyankaSB24/Autonomous-Mobile-Vehicle-MATLAB-MiniProjects/README.md

 #

 This mini project creates Point Cloud plots for moving vehicles in dynamic road environments using LiDAR data, GPS data, and IMU data provided by the Navigation MATLAB toolbox.
-The LiDAR, GPS data, and IMU Orientatiosn data are for an autonomous vehicle driving in Mountain View, California.
-The code created a simulation of the car driving across
+The LiDAR, GPS data, and IMU Orientations data are for an autonomous vehicle driving in Mountain View, California.
+The code creates a simulation of the change in the car's location based on GPS data, and plots the real-time point clouds for the surrounding environment as the car travels.